 Everything has been good, though.
 I can honestly say in my dozen plus visits to Grace, I haven’t been disappointed, and I don’t think you will be either.
 Trust your gut and trust Ricky.

-STL-Style Duroc pork ribs with a raw sugar glaze and bread & butter pickles
+st. louis style Duroc pork ribs, raw sugar glaze, bread & butter pickles